-Recently, citizen and conservation groups concerned about these impacts scored a big win after the state's Environmental Court ruled that all recreational permits are now void.
+Citizen and conservation groups concerned about these impacts scored a big win in 2018, when the state's Environmental Court ruled that all recreational permits are now void.
 The plaintiffs argued that, because government regulators blindly handed out these permits to recreational fishers without asking what each permittee intended to take and where, they violated environmental review laws and the duty to conserve public trust resources for future generations.
-The April 12 decision invalidates about 131 permits, each of which authorized the capture of almost 2,000 fish per year.
-The ruling also follows a Hawaiʻi Supreme Court finding that Hawaiʻi’s Department of Land and Natural Resources can’t allow more commercial aquarium fishing until it studies the industry’s environmental impact.
+The decision invalidated about 131 permits, each of which authorized the capture of almost 2,000 fish per year.
+The ruling followed a Hawaiʻi Supreme Court finding that Hawaiʻi’s Department of Land and Natural Resources can’t allow more commercial aquarium fishing until it studies the industry’s environmental impact.

 “When I go out fishing, I hardly see any of the types of fish collected by the aquarium trade out on the reefs anymore, especially in areas open to collection,” says Ka'imi, who volunteers at a school in West Hawaiʻi to teach kids traditional and responsible fishing practices.
 “I see aquarium collectors going to collect at the same spots over and over again.”